Observations and explorations of Venus: Magellan

 On August 10, 1990, the American Magellan probe, named after the explorer Ferdinand Magellan, arrived at its orbit around the planet and started a mission of detailed radar mapping at a frequency of 2.38 GHz.
 Whereas previous probes had created low-resolution radar maps of continent-sized formations, Magellan mapped 98% of the surface with a resolution of approximately 100 m.

 The resulting maps were comparable to visible-light photographs of other planets, and are still the most detailed in existence.
 Magellan greatly improved scientific understanding of the geology of Venus: the probe found no signs of plate tectonics, but the scarcity of impact craters suggested the surface was relatively young, and there were lava channels thousands of kilometers long.
 After a four-year mission, Magellan, as planned, plunged into the atmosphere on October 11, 1994, and partly vaporized; some sections are thought to have hit the planet's surface.

+Venus Express

-Venus ExpressVenus Express was a mission by the European Space Agency to study the atmosphere and surface characteristics of Venus from orbit.
+Venus Express was a mission by the European Space Agency to study the atmosphere and surface characteristics of Venus from orbit.
 The design was based on ESA's Mars Express and Rosetta missions.
 The probe's main objective was the long-term observation of the Venusian atmosphere, which it is hoped will also contribute to an understanding of Earth's atmosphere and climate.
-It also made global maps of Venerean surface temperatures, and attempted to observe signs of life on Earth from a distance.Venus Express successfully assumed a polar orbit on April 11, 2006.
+It also made global maps of Venerean surface temperatures, and attempted to observe signs of life on Earth from a distance.

+Venus Express successfully assumed a polar orbit on April 11, 2006.
 The mission was originally planned to last for two Venusian years (about 500 Earth days), but was extended to the end of 2014 until its propellant was exhausted.
 Some of the first results emerging from Venus Express include evidence of past oceans, the discovery of a huge double atmospheric vortex at the south pole, and the detection of hydroxyl in the atmosphere.

+Akatsuki

-AkatsukiAkatsuki was launched on May 20, 2010, by JAXA, and was planned to enter Venusian orbit in December 2010.
+Akatsuki was launched on May 20, 2010, by JAXA, and was planned to enter Venusian orbit in December 2010.
 However, the orbital insertion maneuver failed and the spacecraft was left in heliocentric orbit.
-It was placed on an alternative elliptical Venerian orbit on 7 December 2015 by firing its attitude control thrusters for 1233-seconds.
-The probe will image the surface in ultraviolet, infrared, microwaves, and radio, and look for evidence of lightning and volcanism on the planet.
+It was placed on an alternative elliptical Venerian orbit on 7 December 2015 by firing its attitude control thrusters for 1,233 seconds.
+The probe imaged the surface in ultraviolet, infrared, microwaves, and radio, and looked for evidence of lightning and volcanism on the planet.
 Astronomers working on the mission reported detecting a possible gravity wave that occurred on the planet Venus in December 2015.
+Akatsukis mission ended in 2024.